 You’ll see a list broken down by the Issue Date when you click on the Savings Bonds link.

-If your bonds are still within 5 years from the Issue Date, the Current Value automatically excludes interest earned in the last three months.
+If your bonds are still within five years from the Issue Date, the Current Value automatically excludes interest earned in the last three months.
 If you cash out today, you’ll receive the Current Value.
-That’s why you won’t see any interest in the current value during the first three months.
+That’s why you won’t see any interest in the current value during the first four months.
+You will start seeing a higher value in the fifth month.

 The interest rate on your bonds doesn’t necessarily change right away when a new rate is announced.
-Each bond stays on the previous rate for the full six months before it moves on to the next rate.
+Each bond stays on the previous rate for the full six months before it moves on to the next rate for another six months.
 The rates change in different months depending on when your bonds were originally issued.
-See When does my bond change rates?

 Cash Out (Redeem)